 My research interests lie at the intersections of the philosophy of science, metaphysics, and epistemology.
 My work in metaphysics and the philosophy of science focuses on causation, counterfactuals, and chance.
-In epistemology, I am interested in the relationship between the sorts of rational norms that govern partial belief states and those that govern full belief states.
+In epistemology, I am interested in the rational norms governing partial belief states and their relationship to the kinds of rational norms that govern full belief states.

 How to Learn from Theory-Dependent Evidence; or Commutativity and Holism: A Solution for Conditionalizers

 2014.
 The British Journal for the Philosophy of Science.
 65 (3): 493-519

 Weisberg (2009) provides an argument that neither conditionalization nor Jeffrey conditionalization is capable of accomodating the confirmational holist's claim that beliefs acquired directly from experience can suffer undercutting defeat.
 I diagnose this failure as stemming from the fact that neither conditionalization nor Jeffrey conditionalization give any advise about how to respond to theory-dependent evidence, and I propose a novel updating procedure which does tell us how to respond to evidence like this.
 This holistic updating rule yeilds conditionalization as a special case when our evidence is theory-independent.